LuluDavid/Polynomial-Interpolation/README.md

 ## Polynomials

-I introduced polynomials as lists of coefficients, and defined on them in **Polynomes.py**.
+I introduced polynomials as lists of coefficients, and defined on them in **py**.
 A few utils are also introduced there : polynomial sum, polynomial constant, polynomial product, polynomial image, polynomial integral and derivate function, polynomial display with *matplotlib.pyplot*.

 ## Lagrange

 In the file **Lagrange.py**, we introduce the Lagrange polynomials, and their representation.
 Here are the function's specs :
-  * *polynome_lagrange_i(xcoords, i)* : calculate Lagrange's ith polynomial in the Lagrange's formula for xcoords
+  * *lagrange_polynomial_i(xcoords, i)* : calculate Lagrange's ith polynomial in the Lagrange's formula for xcoords
-  * *polynome_lagrange(xcoords, ycoords)* : calculate Lagrange's polynomial for xcoords, ycoords
+  * *lagrange_polynomial(xcoords, ycoords)* : calculate Lagrange's polynomial for xcoords, ycoords
-  * *trace_lagrange(xcoords, ycoords)* : calculate and then display Lagrange's polynomial on xcoords
+  * *lagrange_graph(xcoords, ycoords)* : calculate and then display Lagrange's polynomial on xcoords
-  * *trace_lagrange_fonction(xcoords, f)* : do the preveious operation with ```ycoords = map f xcoords```
+  * *lagrange_graph_function(xcoords, f)* : do the preveious operation with ```ycoords = map f xcoords```
-  * *Lagrange_Tchebychev(f, a, b, n)* : calculate Tchebychev's coordinates (for degree n), and calculate Lagrange's polynomial for these xcoords (they should limit the polynomial's sup between a and b for all n degree polynomials)
+  * *lagrange_tchebychev(f, a, b, n)* : calculate Tchebychev's coordinates (for degree n), and calculate Lagrange's polynomial for these xcoords (they should limit the polynomial's sup between a and b for all n degree polynomials)
-  * *trace_Lagrange_Tchebychev(f, a, b, n)* : display the previous polynomial on generated xcoords
+  * *lagrange_tchebychev_graph(f, a, b, n)* : display the previous polynomial on generated xcoords
-  * *Newton_Cotes(f, a, b, n)* : calculate the n-th Newton-Côtes formula thanks to Lagrange's polynomials (integral approximation)
+  * *newton_cotes(f, a, b, n)* : calculate the n-th Newton-Côtes formula thanks to Lagrange's polynomials (integral approximation)
-  * *integrale_interp(f, a, b, n)* : calculate the function's integral approximation thanks to its n-th degree tchebychev polynomial calculated between a and b
+  * *tchebychev_integral(f, a, b, n)* : calculate the function's integral approximation thanks to its n-th degree tchebychev polynomial calculated between a and b

 ## L'Hermite